Skip to content

 Both camps, which offered science lessons and projects tailored to the museums’ exhibits, cited financial pressures as the catalyst behind the decision.

-The new truncated public schedule made continuing the summer camp, which typically runs Monday through Friday, no longer feasible, the Academy wrote on its website.
+The new truncated public schedule made continuing the summer camp, which typically runs Monday through Friday, no longer feasible, the academy wrote on its website.

-“We know this may be disappointing for campers who look forward to spending their summers exploring and learning with us, and we are truly grateful for the enthusiasm they bring to the Academy each year,” the Academy wrote online.
+“We know this may be disappointing for campers who look forward to spending their summers exploring and learning with us, and we are truly grateful for the enthusiasm they bring to the Academy each year,” the academy wrote online.

 “This decision was reached only after extensive discussion and careful consideration of multiple scenarios,” the museum wrote on its website.
 “It was not made lightly.”

 The school first ordered a hiring freeze in the spring to prepare for anticipated federal funding cuts under President Donald Trump’s administration.
 Last year, Penn and its centers were asked to cut 5% of certain expenses.
-This year, they’ve been asked to cut 4% on top of that.
-The cuts are aimed at helping the school keep up with mounting endowment taxes, legal, insurance and employee-benefit expenses, potential losses in research funding and changes in student loan and visa programs, Penn leaders said.
+This year, they have been asked to cut 4% on top of that.
+The cuts are aimed at helping the school keep up with mounting endowment taxes, legal, insurance and employee-benefit expenses, potential losses in research funding, and changes in student loan and visa programs, Penn leaders said.